IMO 2020: Are We Ready?

 One obvious incentive for installing scrubbers is the low price of using HFO (which could give Owners a competitive advantage when chartering out their vessels or a justification for increasing freight rate).

 Nevertheless, applying the same logic as above, if there is an industry wide decrease in demand for HFO, there is a risk of reduction in the supply of HFO.
 In such circumstances, there is a possibility that the costs of sourcing HFO will increase.
-This could mean that the competitive advantage of having scrubbers installed could be rapidly diminished.
+This could mean that the competitive advantage of having scrubbers installed could be lost rapidly.

 There are also some environmental concerns over the open loop scrubber systems (that is a system whereby the wash water used to reduce sulphur in the exhaust gas is discharged back into the sea).
 This is evident from an increasing number of shipping regions including Belgium, California, Germany’s Rhine River, Singapore and China’s ECAs prohibiting the use of open-loop scrubbers.
 Owners will, therefore, have no choice but to burn compliant fuel while operating in these regions regardless of having incurred significant expenditure in installing scrubber systems onboard.